Pet Dental Health with our Veterinarians in Council Bluffs and Glenwood

 Your pet can leave our clinic after we complete the cleaning.
 We may suggest allowing your pet time to rest when they needed extensive care or after certain dental treatments.
 Depending on the situation, we may suggest that you do not feed a pet before the treatment.
 Our suggestions depend on your pet's age, so you want to talk to our veterinarian about steps to prepare for your pet's exam.

-Contact Our Local Veterinarian for Pet Dental Exams Today
+Contact Our Glenwood or Council Bluffs Veterinarians for Pet Dental Exams Today

 Dental exams play a key role in keeping your pets healthy and safe.
 You want to consider annual exams to prevent gum disease or other complications.
-For more details or an appointment, call (712) 323-0598 today.
+For more details or an appointment, call Animal Clinic Of Council Bluffs at (712) 323-0598 today, or Glenwood Veterinary Clinic at (712) 527-9454.